apache/spark-website/powered-by.md

   - We are using Spark Core, Streaming, MLlib and Graphx.
 We leverage Spark and Hadoop ecosystem to build cost effective data center solution for our customer in telco industry as well as other industrial sectors.
-- <a href="http://www.atigeo.com">Atigeo</a> – integrated Spark in xPatterns, our big data analytics platform, as a replacement for Hadoop MR
 - <a href="https://atp.io">atp</a>
   - Predictive models and learning algorithms to improve the relevance of programmatic marketing.
   - Components used: Spark SQL, MLLib.